 In the context of the looming stamp duty deadline, using a bridging loan to purchase a property is currently more likely to secure you a completion before 31st March than a full buy to let mortgage.
 Once the property is yours, you can apply for a buy to let mortgage as normal, which will pay off the bridging loan and allow you to start renting the property!

 As bridging finance is designed to be a short-term finance solution, interest is charged monthly and is typically a little pricier than conventional buy to let mortgages.
 However, one benefit is that bridging lenders will often calculate the interest for the duration of the term and deduct it from the loan.
 This means that you don’t have to make monthly repayments during the term, which is especially good if you don’t have any rental income coming in from the property in question.
 If you’d rather make monthly repayments, then we can arrange this too.

 Currently, bridging finance rates for individuals and limited companies start from around* 0.85% for a 75% LTV 12-month term.
 If you’re able to put forward a larger deposit, then there are more competitive rates available.

 At Mortgages for Business, we deal with bridging finance every day and have access to a wide variety of lenders.
-If you have any questions or would like some more information, do not hesitate to contact me, Luke Worrell, on 01732 471684 or email me email@example.com.
+If you have any questions or would like some more information, do not hesitate to contact us on 0345 345 6788, or by submitting an enquiry to email@example.com.